How to Start A Podcast: 11 Steps for a Successful Launch (Dec 2020)

 The world of podcasting has exploded over the last few years, with over 100,000 new shows in the last 12 months!
 It is estimated that there are now over 850,000 shows and 30 million episodes in 2020.
 This is because some podcasters are growing a massive following and it is easier than ever to get started.
 Podcasting showcases you as an authority amongst your listeners while creating a deeper relationship with your audience.
 It is a fantastic marketing tool to increase your brand awareness while creating a ton of valuable content.
+If you've been considering joining the ranks, we'll show you how to start a podcast with all of the key steps, equipment, and resources.

-Steps to Starting a “Successful” Podcast
+11 Steps to Start a Podcast and Hit Success

 1. Set Your Goal: Understanding why you want to launch a podcast is the first critical step.
 Are you looking to create another income stream?
 Are you looking to build your brand?
 Find new clients?
 Once you are clear on what you hope to accomplish you can determine the structure, resources and budget necessary to produce a podcast consistently.
 2. Pick a Topic: Your topic should be one that you are passionate about and can easily discuss.
 More importantly, it should help deliver on your goal.
 Do some research on the topic and the other podcasts delivering similar content.
 Make a list of the top ten podcasts in the space and use it as a benchmark.